GitHub: Store the source files#

 Add your local commits to the remote repository.

-Submit the changes in your working branch for review to be merged into the main branch of the repo.
+Submit the changes in your working branch for review to be merged into the main branch of the repository.

-3. Create a personal fork of the repositories to do your work in.
+Create a personal fork of the repositories to do your work in.
 Create a new working branch and make your changes.
-See Google style Python docstrings and Grammar and style guide for writing guidelines.
+See Google style Python docstrings and Style guide for writing guidelines.

 If you notice a small problem in the HTML documentation, such as a typo or incorrect formatting, you can also follow a simpler workflow to directly make the change.
 See Small changes to existing docs for more information.